 If neglected, the cavities worsen, and the tooth's structure becomes unstable.
-The infection can extend to the gums, tooth root, and jawbone.
+The infection can extend to the gums, tooth roots, and jawbone.
 In worse cases, tooth decay and gum disease can cause bone loss.

 To prevent dental cavities, there are certain oral hygiene habits to cultivate.
 Here are seven tips to follow:

 To avoid cavities, you should make brushing your teeth twice daily a priority, using a fluoride toothpaste.
 Preferably, you should use a soft-bristled toothbrush or an electric toothbrush.
 Ensure you clean the insides on your teeth, going from the front to the back, and the upper parts.
 This will help remove plaque or food debris on your teeth after meals.

 2. Floss your teeth daily

 Every time you eat, your teeth trap food debris that ends up turning into plaque.
 If the plaque is not removed, it binds with bacteria to produce acid, thereby causing cavities.
 Use flossers or interdental cleaners to clean debris between the teeth.

 Sometimes, cavities can go undetected for a long time unless you visit a dentist for an examination or X-ray.
 Going for routine checkups and dental cleanings is essential if you want to avoid cavities and maintain proper oral hygiene.
 You can ask your dentist about getting fluoride supplements or for suggestions on the best way to brush and floss, to make sure you clean the correct way.